 What a fantastic weekend!
 This may have been the best couple of days of skiing all year.
 Warm, sunny, great snow, awesome people, and cool experiences.
 While relaxing on the patio for our apres-ski beer, I noticed something that’s very relevant to your health, well-being, and personal performance (NO, it’s not some health tip about beer).
-It’s related to proper breathing or else called “belly breathing”.
+It’s related to proper breathing or else called “deep belly breathing”.

 You see, I’m a movement geek.

 I watch people move for a living and notice many things about people beyond what a casual observer would see.
 My wife constantly wonders why I can’t seem to see that the house needs cleaning, but that’s another story.